kairosity/mp3-snapathon/testing.md

 2. I needed to keep the application "awake" so that it would actually run the scheduled functions at the appointed times.
 For this I used [Kaffeine](https://kaffeine.herokuapp.com/) a nifty little app that pings Heroku apps every 30 minutes to keep them awake.

-3. I needed to change the kind of Scheduler I was using from "BackgroundScheduler" to "BlockingScheduler"
+3. I needed to change the kind of Scheduler I was using from "BackgroundScheduler" to "BlockingScheduler", this has something to do with how the schedulers exit together as per [this article on SO](https://stackoverflow.com/questions/39441337/how-do-you-schedule-cron-jobs-using-apscheduler-on-heroku).

+4. I needed to scale the 'clock' process so there aren't multiple dynos doing the same work.
+This was done in the Heroku CLI using the command ```heroku ps:scale clock=1 --app snapathon-comp```

+After implementing these changes the Scheduler worked to run the functions at the appointed times.

 <br>